medialab/minet/docs/cli.md

 ========================================================

 positional arguments:
-  column                      Name of the column containing the URL in the CSV file. file                        CSV file containing the inquired URLs.
+  column                      Name of the column containing the URL in the CSV file or a single url. file                        CSV file containing the inquired URLs.

 optional arguments: